Chemios/chemios/README.md

      * Temperature Controllers: Omega CN 9300 Series

 - Roadmap:
+     * Complete Unit Test Framework
+     * Update Device Code
-     *
+     * Create online documentation

 ## <a name="contributing"></a> Contributing

 We'd love to have your contributions!
 We are looking in particulary for people to extend the framework to work with more types of laboratory equipment To contribute, fork the repository, make your changes and submit a pull request.
-If those instructions make no sense to you, check out these [instructions](https://gist.github.com/Chaser324/ce0505fbed06b947d962)
+If those instructions make no sense to you, check out these [instructions](https://gist.github.com/Chaser324/ce0505fbed06b947d962).